Learning Outcomes

 SQE2 Syllabus

-For SQE2, you are required to understand courtroom etiquette and be able to manage and allocate time effectively during advocacy exercises.
-You should focus your revision on:
+For SQE2, you are required to understand courtroom etiquette and be able to manage and allocate time effectively during advocacy exercises, with a focus on the following syllabus points:

 - Following the required standards of professional behaviour and etiquette during court hearings and oral submissions